-- 1. No structure shall be constructed, located or substantially improved and no land shall be graded, filled or developed in the areas designated as floodways, except upon approval of a plan which provides that the proposed development will not result in any increase in flood levels during the occurrence of the base flood discharge.
-If a proposed permit qualifies for approval in the floodway, it shall then meet all the requirements necessary for approval of a permit in a Special Flood Hazard Area or floodplain. - 2.
-Until such time that a regulatory floodway is adopted, no new construction or other development (including fill) shall be permitted within Zones A, A1-30 and AE, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other development, will not increase the water surface elevation of the base flood more than one (1) foot or as determined by the RCFC&WCD or the CVWD at any point along the floodplain.
+1. No structure shall be constructed, located or substantially improved and no land shall be graded, filled or developed in the areas designated as floodways, except upon approval of a plan which provides that the proposed development will not result in any increase in flood levels during the occurrence of the base flood discharge.
+If a proposed permit qualifies for approval in the floodway, it shall then meet all the requirements necessary for approval of a permit in a Special Flood Hazard Area or floodplain.

+- 2. Until such time that a regulatory floodway is adopted, no new construction or other development (including fill) shall be permitted within Zones A, A1-30 and AE, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other development, will not increase the water surface elevation of the base flood more than one (1) foot or as determined by the RCFC&WCD or the CVWD at any point along the floodplain. - Colorado River Floodway development within the Colorado River floodway shall meet the requirement of both NFIP and the Colorado River Flood Protection Act.